History of broadcasting in Australia: Australian fleet

 HMS Psyche was a Pelorus-class light cruiser built for the Royal Navy at the end of the 19th century.
 Initially operating on the North America and West Indies Station, the cruiser was transferred to the Australian Squadron in 1903, and remained there until the Royal Australian Navy (RAN) took over responsibility in 1913.

 HMS Encounter was a second-class protected cruiser of the Challenger class operated by the Royal Navy and later the Royal Australian Navy.
-She was built by HM Dockyard Devonport and completed at the end of 1905.
+She was built by H.M.
+Dockyard Devonport and completed at the end of 1905.